Citizens Insurance Co of Canada v Parsons: Decision of the Supreme Court

-As was the practice at that time, each judge wrote their own reasons, except for Justice Strong, who concurred with the majority.
+As was the practice at that time, each judge wrote their own reasons, except for Justice Strong, who was present in arguments but absent for the judgement authorized Chief Justice Ritchie to state he concurred with the majority.

 Ritchie CJ asserted that the regulation of insurance contracts fell under the provincial property and civil rights power:

 Henri Elzéar Taschereau and John Wellington Gwynne, who dissented in the Supreme Court decision, advised Prime Minister John A. Macdonald to consider intervening if necessary to have the decision appealed to the Judicial Committee of the Privy Council.
 In particular, Gwynne said:

 Citizens' Insurance appealed to the Privy Council, and Mowat asserted his influence on the case by having the province assume Parson's costs and by briefing his lawyers to argue that the provincial legislative jurisdiction should be broadly defined, and the federal government could not encroach upon it.

-At the Privy Council
+Decision of the Judicial Committee

 The Supreme Court ruling was affirmed.
 The Queen's Bench verdict was reversed, however, because of outstanding questions as to the interpretation of certain interim notes and the matter was remitted back to that court for reconsideration.

 British Judge Montague Smith noted as a general proposition that the British North America Act, 1867 must be interpreted as an ordinary statute.

+As was the practice of the Judicial Committee at that time, Smith gave the decision for the entire committee, with no reasons from any of the other judges.